 On May 8, 2018, the Company entered into an agreement to allow Mr. Burke and his eligible dependents to receive certain post-employment health insurance benefits (the "Amended Letter Agreement").
 The Amended Letter Agreement, which updated the terms and conditions of Mr. Burke's post-employment insurance benefits as set forth in the 2014 letter agreement, provided that in the event Mr. Burke was terminated by AECOM for any reason other than Cause, or by Mr. Burke for Good Reason, Retirement or Total and Permanent Disablement (each a "Status Change"), then AECOM would extend health plan coverage and pay insurance premiums for a period of 24 months to Mr. Burke and his eligible dependents (the "Eligible Dependents").
 Health plan coverage would have been provided at the expense of Mr. Burke and/or the Eligible Dependents commencing twenty five months after a Status Change.
-AECOM's obligation to provide health plan coverage to Mr. Burke and any of the Eligible Dependents would have ceased when Mr. Burke or any of the Eligible Dependents became eligible for comparable health insurance coverage at another employer or any of the Eligible Dependents becomes ineligible for coverage under the Company's health insurance plans.
+AECOM's obligation to provide health plan coverage to Mr. Burke and any of the Eligible Dependents would have ceased when Mr. Burke or any of the Eligible Dependents became eligible for coverage under the Company's health insurance plans.